 1. One interesting finding from Dr. Selting’s study is that neutered male dogs have, on average, lower serum vitamin D concentrations.
 Neutered male dogs also have an increased prevalence of cancer, as well as knee injuries.
 Given the relationship between vitamin D and bone development, there may be an as yet undiscovered link between insufficient levels of vitamin D and cruciate ligament disease.

 2. Dr. Selting’s study also measured serum concentrations in 62 dogs presenting with blood in their abdominal cavities as a result of various cancers such as hemangiosarcoma and splenic malignancies, and compared them to 282 dogs without cancer.
-Lower levels of vitamin D were found to be associated with a higher risk of cancers of the spleen.
+Lower levels of D were found to be associated with a higher risk of cancers of the spleen.